 We proudly offer the bios of our accomplished teachers.

-wrote the feature screenplay One Crash, Thee Accidents, published in Scenario magazine.
-His screenplays have won the NYU Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and the National Student Screenplay Competition, and he was chosen for a fellowship by the American Film Institute.
+Jason Greiff wrote the feature screenplay The Godparents, which was developed with Universal Studios and Marc Platt Productions.
+He has produced credits in children’s animation in China and Portugal, and has helped develop shows for Disney Asia and China’s largest media company CCTV.
+His screenplays have won the Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and a national competition sponsored by the Writers Guild of America.
 He authored the chapter on Tone/Theme in Gotham’s book Writing Movies (Bloomsbury USA).
-He has taught at NYU and Dartmouth College.
-He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU.
+He has taught at NYU.
+He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU/Tisch.

-Pamela Harris created Married by the Hour, a half-hour comedy (Howard Stern Productions) and served as a staff writer for Life on the Line, a one-hour drama (Oxygen Network).
-She wrote the feature screenplay Grandview, which was selected for the Writers Lab, a program funded by Meryl Streep and Oprah Winfrey to encourage script development for women screenwriters.
-She has also written and optioned feature screenplays.
-She co-wrote and directed the short film En Route, a selection of the New York Short Film Festival, the Big Apple Film Festival, and the Blackbird Film Festival.
-She is an award-winning visual artist and has shown her art all over the U.S. She holds a BFA from the Hartford Art School.
+Pamela Harris has had TV pilots packaged with 20th Century Fox and others, and served as a staff writer for Life on the Line, a one-hour drama (Oxygen Network).
+She wrote the feature screenplay Joyville, which was selected for the Writers Lab, a program sponsored by Meryl Streep, Nicole Kidman and Oprah Winfrey, and was a finalist for the WGA/FilmNation Fellowship.
+She directed and co-wrote a short film, En Route, that screened at many festivals including Soho International, Vermont Music and Film, and Adirondack.
+Pamela is also an award-winning visual artist and has exhibited extensively.
+She holds a BFA from the Hartford Art School.

-wrote the animated feature film Baldy Heights (Bleiberg Entertainment/Pitchipoy Productions), and the TV drama In the Prime of Her Life, which aired on Israel’s public broadcasting station.
+Lisa Namdar Kaufman wrote the animated feature film Baldy Heights (Bleiberg Entertainment/Pitchipoy Productions), and the TV drama In the Prime of Her Life, which aired on Israel’s public broadcasting station.
 She has written short films that have been shown at festivals around the world, from the Cannes International Film Festival to the Hong Kong Jewish Film Festival.
-She has served as story editor on TV shows in development with Sony, ABC, and Happy Madison.
+She has served as story editor on the documentary film 8000 Paper Clips and TV shows in development with Sony, ABC, and Happy Madison.
 She has taught at Columbia University and the New York Independent Film Workshop.
 She holds a BA from Brown University and an MFA in Film from Columbia University.